juanvivas16/ft-arch-proposal/task2/README.md

 - **TF_VAR_local_public_ip**: Your local machine's public IP address, used for whitelisting in security groups.
 - **TF_VAR_ssh_public_key**: The SSH public key used to access EC2 instances.

 ---

-This section explains the basic environment setup and how to define and use the necessary variables.
-### 1. **Staging (`stg`) Environment**

-The `tf-code/stg` folder contains the Terraform configurations for the staging environment.
-You can deploy this environment following the steps below.

-### 2. **Production (`prod`) Environment**

-To create a production environment, simply create a new folder named `tf-code/prod` and copy the configurations from the `stg` folder.
-Modify variables or resource names as needed to distinguish between environments.

----

 ## How to Deploy, Update, and Destroy the Infrastructure

-To simplify the infrastructure creation process with Terraform, I created a small automation using Docker.
+To simplify the infrastructure creation process with Terraform, i created a small automation using Docker.
 This setup allows for easy management of environments while securely maintaining AWS credentials, SSH keys, and personal IP addresses.

-### Prerequisites

-- **Docker**: Ensure you have [Docker installed](https://docs.docker.com/engine/install/).
-- **Docker Compose**: Ensure you have [Docker  compose installed](https://docs.docker.com/compose/).
-- **AWS IAM User with the Necessary Permissions**: As outlined in the IAM policy section, ensure the user running Terraform has the necessary permissions.

-### Step-by-Step Guide

-### 1. **Deploy the Infrastructure**
+### 1. Deploy the Infrastructure

 #### a.
+Setting Environment

+The `tf-code/$ENV` folder contains the Terraform configurations for the `$ENV` environment.
+If we start with the `stg` environment, then to create a production environment, simply create a new folder named `tf-code/prod` and copy the configurations from the `stg` folder.
+Modify variables or resource names as needed to distinguish between environments.

+#### b.
 Initialize Terraform

 Set the environment variable according to the environment you want to work in, and remember to have created the folder (`tf-code/stg` or `tf-code/prod`):